 Popular searches:

-Stay up-to-date with over 20 of PTS’s elite series, with our list refreshed for December 2024.
-For top-tier entertainment, PTS delivered Black & White and A Touch of Green in 2009 and 2015.
-Across the timeline from 2009 to 2024, PTS has presented audiences with over 20 captivating shows.
+Stay up-to-date with over 20 of PTS’s elite series, with our list refreshed for April 2025.
+For top-tier entertainment, PTS delivered The Orange is Red and Crystal Boys in 2001 and 2003.
+PTS has over 20 shows broadcast from as early as 2001 and as recent as 2025.

 The life stories of four firefighters show that, through their daily work, they have not only witnessed various spectrums of Taiwan’s society but also been forced to face their own life lessons.